Heinkel He 178

 The Heinkel He 178 was an experimental aircraft designed and produced by the German aircraft manufacturer Heinkel.
 It was the world's first aircraft to fly using the thrust from a turbojet engine.

 The He 178 was developed to test the jet propulsion concept devised by the German engineer Hans von Ohain during the mid-1930s.
 Having secured the industrial support of Ernst Heinkel, von Ohain was able to demonstrate a working turbojet engine, the Heinkel HeS 1, in September 1937.
 Heinkel pursued development of the He 178 as a private venture, independent of the German authorities and the Luftwaffe, keeping the aircraft relatively secret for much of its development.
 Heinkel was keen not only to demonstrate the capabilities of aviation gas turbines, but had a separate emphasis on developing high-speed flight technologies.

 On 27 August 1939, the He 178 V1, the first prototype, performed its maiden flight, piloted by Erich Warsitz.
 This flight, which only lasted for six minutes, had been preceded by a short hop by the same aircraft three days prior.
 Due to its performance limitations, such as a maximum speed of 598 km/h and its relatively small endurance, the aircraft failed to impress high-ranking Nazi officials such as Ernst Udet and Erhard Milch, who attended a demonstration flight.
-Heinkel subsequently developed a twin-engined jet-powered fighter aircraft, building on the lessons of the He 178, to produce the He 280.
+Heinkel subsequently developed a twin-engined jet-powered fighter aircraft, building on the lessons of the He 178, the He 280.
 The He 178 provided valuable test data to guide the development of subsequent jet-powered aircraft.
 The He 178 V1 prototype itself went on static display in Berlin for a time before it was destroyed by an Allied air raid on the city in 1943.